FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 When focusing on the DUT, the benchmarking effort should ideally aim to eliminate only the SUT noise from SUT measurements.
-However,
+However, this is currently not feasible in practice, as there are no realistic enough models that would be capable to distinguish SUT noise from DUT fluctuations
-this is currently not feasible in practice, as there are no realistic enough models available to distinguish SUT noise from DUT fluctuations, based on authors' experience and available literature.
+(at least based on authors' experience and available literature).

-Assuming a well-constructed SUT, the DUT is likely its primary performance bottleneck.
+Assuming a well-constructed SUT, the DUT is likely its primary bottleneck.
-In this case, we can define the DUT's ideal noiseless performance as the noiseless end of the SUT performance spectrum, especially for throughput.
+In this case, we can define the DUT's ideal noiseless performance as the noiseless end of the SUT performance spectrum.
-However, other performance metrics, such as latency, may require additional considerations.
+That is true for throughput.
+Other performance metrics, such as latency, may require additional considerations.

 Note that by this definition, DUT noiseless performance